zmoitier/Scattering_BIE_QPAX/README.md

 # Scattering_BIE_QPAX

-Code for computing the scattering by a high aspect ratio ellipse using boundary integral equation methods.
+Quadrature by Parity eXpansions method for computing the scattering by a high aspect ratio ellipse using boundary integral equation methods.

 ## Reference

-This is the code associated with the article:
+Codes are associated with the article:

 - C. Carvalho, A. D. Kim, L. Lewis, and Z. Moitier, _Quadrature by Parity Asymptotic eXpansions (QPAX) for scattering by high aspect ratio particles_. [in preparation]